Dadasaheb-Sawant/fontchooser/README.md

-This is a copy of [https://github.com/dheid/fontchooser](https://github.com/dheid/fontchooser) which is not available at the moment.
+This is a copy of [https://github.com/dheid/fontchooser](https://github.com/dheid/fontchooser) which is unavailable at the moment.

 ---